 3 Types of Stochastic Indicators

-Fast, Slow and Full Stochastic
+Stochastic: Fast, Slow, and Full Readings

 - During an upward trend, stock price action tends to close at the high of the candle.